AlloSphere-Research-Group/allotemplate/utils/alloinit.md

 ### For shared-mode projects ###

 > Shared-mode projects offer faster setup times and less space usage at the
-> expense of control over the specific version of Allolib!
+> expense of control over the specific version of Allolib.

+> Shared-mode projects are not compatible with the `*-deps` recipes in the
+> project `Makefile`.

 Start a shared-mode [`allotemplate`][allotemplate] project in the directory `proj/`: